 Adjusting My K9 Carts Wheelchair

 Please read the sections below in regard to the basic adjustment of your K9 Cart.
-All of these adjustments are gone over in detail within our online assembly guides, which can be seen on the Assemble My Wheelchair page.
-We also ask that every client please send in photos and/or a short video clip of your dog in the cart once you have the cart adjusted to the best of your ability, for our qualified staff to review.
+We also ask that every client please send in photos and/or a short video clip of your dog in the cart once you have the cart adjusted to the best of your ability for our qualified staff to review.

 Wheelchair Width Adjustment

 The width of the cart should be set so you can slide your fingers easily between your pet’s hips and the black blocks of the frame to allow a comfortable gap between your pet and the cart.
 If the cart is too narrow, please widen the cart by adjusting the back bar and then lengthen out the leg rings a little.
 This is done by loosening the top front set screw on the blocks, and pulling the cable through a little on both sides, to keep the support system at the same angle as before the width alteration.

 The height of the cart needs to be set so when your pet’s legs are fully extended down; the paws are flat on the ground.
 This will place your pet into a natural standing position while in the cart.
 The support system will then allow your pet to use both back legs normally, while removing the weight bearing from the rear joints.
 Please also note that even if your dog has no use of the back legs, the height is set as mentioned above and the leg slings are used to hold the rear paws off of the ground.

 The length of the cart is set using the side bars (round tubes with the straps).
 The side bars need to be set so the front straps are just behind the front legs.
 The longer straps goes under the chest and the shorter strap goes over the shoulders.
 The side bars should be out as far forward as possible while keeping the straps comfortable behind the front legs.
 Please ensure the straps are not tight up against the front legs.
 Please see the next section for balancing the straps and cart in general.